Justin T. Sevier

 Before joining the Florida State law faculty in 2015, Professor Sevier was an associate research scholar at Yale Law School and a visiting assistant professor at the University of Illinois College of Law.
 His scholarship has been published both in law journals—including the Georgetown Law Journal, the Vanderbilt Law Review, and the Minnesota Law Review, among others—and in peer-reviewed publications, including Psychology, Public Policy and Law.
 Professor Sevier serves frequently as an ad hoc referee for peer-reviewed journals at the intersection of social science and the legal system.
 He is currently a member of the editorial board of Law and Human Behavior and Law and Social Inquiry.

-Professor Sevier practiced litigation at Wachtell, Lipton, Rosen & Katz in New York City, where he specialized in shareholder derivative actions and corporate governance matters.
+Professor Sevier practiced litigation at Wachtell, Lipton, Rosen & Katz in New York City, specializing in shareholder derivative actions and corporate governance matters.
 He also practiced litigation at Sullivan & Cromwell LLP, where he focused on complex commercial torts.
 He is a member of the New York State Bar, holds a J.D. from Harvard Law School (magna cum laude), and holds a Master of Science and Master of Philosophy from Yale University.
 He clerked for Judge Carlos T. Bea, of the United States Court of Appeals for the Ninth Circuit.

 Select Recent and Forthcoming Publications